home-assistant/home-assistant.io/source/_integrations/bunq.markdown

 ha_iot_class: Cloud Polling
 ---

 The bunq sensor platform allows you to monitor the balance of your bunq bank accounts in Home Assistant.
-A sensor is added for each account that is part of your account.
+A sensor is added for each bank account you have.

 * Get a notification if your balance reaches a certain limit.
 * Track your saving goals.